-Another important aspect of species composition worthy of consideration is the availability of endemic fishes.
-For several companies, economic viability is enhanced by the presence of a certain species found only in that area.
-Export companies which offer exclusive supplies of endemic species can often boost sales of other species as well.
-For example, the Potter's Angelfish (Centropyge potteri Jordan and Metz, Fig. 7), a Hawaiian endemic, has remained consistently among the top four species collected for the marine aquarium trade in Hawaii since 1973.
+potteri Jordan and Metz, Fig. 7), a Hawaiian endemic, has remained consistently among the top four species collected for the marine aquarium trade in Hawaii since 1973.
 Wood (1985) cautions that endemic species should be more carefully managed, due to their restricted distribution and increased likelihood of being subject to over-fishing.
-Other authors, however, have pointed out that endemic species are quite often among the most abundant, and thus are less susceptible to over-exploitation.
+Other authors, however, have pointed out that endemic species are quite often among the most abundant, thus less susceptible to over-exploitation.

-Some species of fishes (particularly angelfishes [Pomacanthidae]) which are rare or deepdwelling can command wholesale prices upwards of US\$200 - US\$1200 each.
-Although very few individuals (usually less than about ten) are exported annually, they still may constitute a significant portion of a company's earnings.
-It should be noted, however, that many of the aforementioned collectors who have suffered serious cases of decompression sickness (including death), have done so as a result of attempts to collect such species.
+Some species of fishes (particularly angelfishes [Pomacanthidae]) which are rare or deep-dwelling can command wholesale prices upwards of US\$200-1200 each.
+Although very few individuals (usually fewer than ten) are exported annually, they still may constitute a significant portion of a company's earnings.
+It should be noted, however, that many of the aforementioned collectors who have suffered serious cases of decompression sickness (including death) have done so as a result of attempts to collect such species.